invernyx/md11-bugs/README.md

 **Known issues/limitations:**
 There are many.
 Among them are:
+- The analog standby and ISFD currently coexist
 - EFB does not control the aircraft
 - AP VOR tracking is not implemented
 - P3D version is not yet available